Skip to content

 You can find a complete checklist at Greenpeace.

-microplastics as a health hazard
+microplastics as a health threat

-bathroom plastic-free: 10 tips
+Plastic-free bathroom: 10 tips

 Decision

-1. scan microplastics from the bathroom
+1. Scan microplastics from the bathroom

 2. solid instead of liquid

-3. brushing your teeth without plastic
+3. Brushing your teeth without plastic

-bamboo toothbrush and cotton swabs
+Bamboo toothbrush and cotton swabs

 4. DIY mouthwash for zero waste in the bathroom

-5. Shave stylishly, cheaply & sustainably
+5. Shave stylishly, affordably & sustainably

 cotton swabs